davidjcox/django-deepzoom/docs/index.rst

 Neither the deep zoom queryset object nor the deep zoom div ID have to be named like in the example.
-Any name can be given to either, so long as the deep zoom queryset object is named the same way in the template as it is in the view providing it and the deep zoom div ID matches the name is passed deepzoom_js template tag.
+Any name can be given to either, so long as the deep zoom queryset object name used in the template matches the queryset object name used in the view providing it and the deep zoom div ID matches the name passed to the deepzoom_js template tag.

 8.)
 Run `python manage.py collectstatic` to collect your static files into STATIC_ROOT, specifically so that the seadragon-min.js file is available.